garrettsutula/trellis-uml/readme.md

 - [Deployment Diagram](./readme/Deployment%20Diagram%20Appointments.png) - Demonstrates how components are deployed into their execution environments with the more detailed representation of connections & dependencies from the Component Diagram.

 ##### Example
+Reference the [Example Trellis Project](https://github.com/garrettsutula/example-trellis-project) for a non-trivial example.

 ``` TypeScript
 import { system, ui, service, database, device, connectsTo } from "trellisuml";
 // These would typically be defined in a "domain" diagram & imported from that diagram instead of defined here.